 The Black Christ Museum: A museum is dedicated to Portobelo's patron saint.
 It displays many robes and religious paraphernalia belonging to the statue of the Black Christ, which is honored in a big town festival every October 21st.

-Thirteen miles past Portobello, is Isla Grande, a picturesque island with some good beaches and home to several beach side lodging options including Bananas resort.
+Thirteen miles past Portobello, is Isla Grande, a picturesque island with some good beaches and home to several beach side lodging options.

 The Portobelo area offers several good diving spots including sunken ships and reefs.
 The coral reefs near the Isla Grande Hotel are a good place to start.
 Scuba Panama, just outside Portobelo, has full diving tour services.